programminghistorian/ph-submissions/en/drafts/originals/facial-recognition-ai-python.md

 For each page in the document, PyMuPDF will use the [`get_pixmap` function](https://perma.cc/3RJN-8ZFV) to convert each page to a rectangular `.png` image.
 It then saves each image as a `.png` file giving it a name corresponding to its order in the original `.pdf`.
 When finished, you should see this file structure at the left:

-{% include figure.html filename="en-or-facial-recognition-ai-python-02.png" alt="Visual description of figure image" caption="Figure 2.
+{% include figure.html filename="en-or-facial-recognition-ai-python-02.png" alt="Google Colab directory listing .png images for the 1911 yearbook created by PyMuPDF’s get_pixmap function and nested in the 1911 subdirectory." caption="Figure 2.
 Google Colab file hierarchy showing each yearbook page saved as a `.png` image" %}

 ## Fundamentals of Object Detection